 – In relation to undercover operations up to the year 2000, Operation Herne is the current police investgation into criminal charges.
 To date, no arrests have yet been made.
 As the investigating authority, Operation Herne had requested statements from the women in this case.
 But the investigation – including the officers who would interview the women – would be refusing to confirm or deny (NCND) [link] the identities of the officers concerned, placing the women in an untenable position.
 After an exchange of correspondence between Operation Herne and the women’s lawyers, in August 2013 the eight women announced [link to post] that they could not co-operate with Operation Herne.
 Soon afterwards several other parties affected by undercover operations, including both the Lawrence family and whistleblower Peter Francis, announced that they would not co-operate with Operation Herne either.
 This leaves Herne without key witnesses and key evidence – except, of course, the police’s own officers and their own paper trails.

 – In relation to undercover operations after 2000, police lawyers have been arguing – when attempting to defend this case – that post-2000, relationships were authorised by parliament, via RIPA.
 This assertion – which is contested by the people bringing cases, their lawyers, and many supporters – explains why the police have no current plans to instigate criminal proceedings for post-2000 events.
-The police’s failure to investigate post-2000, and Operation Herne’s many failures to date, are among the reasons that there is now a campaign for a full and transparent public inquiry into the many issues arising from undercover police operations.
+The police’s failure to investigate post-2000, and Operation Herne’s many failures to date, are among the reasons that there is now a judge led public inquiry into the many issues arising from undercover police operations.

 For an overview of this case, please see The Case